Like other Aminoglycosides, it is used to treat severe systemic infections caused by Gram-negative bacteria.

 - Avoid wearing contact lenses until you no longer have symptoms of eye infection.

 - This medicine may cause blurred vision and may affect your thinking or reactions.
-Be careful if you drive or do something that requires you to be alert and able to see clearly.
+Be careful if you drive or do something that requires you to be alert and see clearly.

 - Do not use other eye medications unless your doctor tells you to.

-- It is unlikely that other drugs taken orally or injected will have an effect on Tobramycin used in the eyes, but many drugs can interact with each other.
+- It is unlikely that other drugs taken orally or injected will affect Tobramycin used in the eyes, but many medicines can interact with each other.

 - Tell each of your health care providers about all the medicines you use, including prescription and over-the-counter medications, vitamins, and herbal products.

 Ophthalmic Tobramycin is usually given 1 to 2 drops in the affected eye every 4 hours.
-For a serious infection, you may need to use 2 drops every hour for a short period before reducing the dose and the number of drops per day.
+For a severe infection, you may need to use two drops every hour for a short period before reducing the dose and the number of dots per day.
 Your doctor will tell you how long to continue using the medication.